Why Diversity Matters

 Ranked Well for Ethnic Diversity

-Ethnically-diverse college campuses offer students the chance to study and learn with with undergraduates from racial and ethnic groups that are unique from their own.
+Ethnically-diverse college campuses offer students the chance to study and learn from undergraduates from racial and ethnic groups that are unique from their own.

 A ranking of #780 for ethnic diversity means United States Military Academy is above average nationally.